dhyananil/dhyananil/README.md

-<h1 align="center">Hi 👋🏼 I'm Dhyan</h1>

-## ⭐ About Me:
+### Hi, I am Dhyan:

--   I’m a student at Presidency University, Bengaluru and a self-taught learner.
+✱ Student at Presidency University, Bengaluru and a self-taught learner.<br>
--   I’m passionate about coding and learning to build web applications.
+✱ Passionate about coding and learning to build web applications.

-## 🚀 What I’m Learning:

--   JavaScript
+### Currently Learning:

+✱ JavaScript.<br>
--   Web development fundamentals
+✱ Web development fundamentals.

-## 🎯 My Goals:
+### My Goals:

--   Build small web apps to improve my skills
+✱ Build small web apps to improve my skills.<br>
--   Learn more languages and frameworks as I grow
+✱ Learn more languages and frameworks as I grow.

-## 🌐 Connect With Me:

-> Portfolio under construction.